-- A maximum of 4 undergraduate credits (RNBP and RN-BS/MS programs only) and 12 graduate credits may be transferred to a degree program with proper approval. - For undergraduate students, courses must have been passed with a letter grade of C+ or higher and recorded on the student's official transcript.
-For graduate students, courses must have been passed with a letter grade of B or higher and recorded on the student's official transcript. - Credits must not have been used to fulfill the requirements for another degree or certificate at Stony Brook University or at another institution. - Credits must not be more than 5 years old at the time of admission to the respective program at Stony Brook University School of Nursing. - Courses listed as both 'undergraduate and/or graduate' are not acceptable for transfer. - Undergraduate courses must be 300 level or higher. - Graduate courses must be 500 level or higher.
+- A maximum of 8 undergraduate credits may be transferred to the RNBP and the RN-MS Programs.
+All requests for transfer credits require proper approval.
+Students enrolling in the Registered Nurse to Baccalaureate Program who hold a previous Bachelor's Degree may be eligible to apply a maximum of 19 credits of upper division level coursework toward the Liberal Arts and Sciences component of the Registered Nurse to Baccalaureate Degree Program. - A maximum 12 graduate credits may be transferred to an MS degree with proper approval.
+A maximum of 6 graduate credits may be applied to an Advanced Certificate with proper approval. - For undergraduate students, courses must have been passed with a letter grade of C+ or higher and recorded on the student's official transcript.
+For graduate students, courses must have been passed with a letter grade of B or higher and recorded on the student's official transcript. - Graduate credits must not have been used to fulfill the requirements for another degree or certificate at Stony Brook University or at another institution. - Credits not used to satisfy a prior degree must not be more than 5 years old at the time of admission to the respective program at Stony Brook University School of Nursing. - Undergraduate courses must be 300 level or higher. - Graduate courses must be 500 level or higher.